 In late 2011, a substantial revision of the 2005 MCM commenced in order to reflect new research and address the needs presented by new partnership funding arrangements for flood risk management.
 This involved adding new data on flood impacts such as evacuation costs and vehicle damage.
 We also analysed the data used to calculate flood impacts on commercial properties, to determine where uncertainties lie and what improvements can be made.

-This new 2013 "Multi-Coloured Manual" is now available from Routledge.
+This new 2013 "Multi-Coloured Manual" is now available from Hive.
 The accompanying "Handbook and Data" is also available to download electronically from the new website: MCM-Online.

 2011 – 2014